HelloWorldIsNotDefined/django-todo-app/README.md

 $ pip install -r requirements.txt
 ```
 ## How to Use the Project
-In the same directory where `manage.py` is located, run this command to start the servre.
+In the same directory where `manage.py` is located, run this command to start the server.
 ```
 $ py manage.py runserver
 ```